nightswimmer/Webbyduino/README.md

     }

-Another interesting option, specially if the HTML pages are too big (or too many) to fit in memory is to read them directlly from files on the SD card.
+Another interesting option, specially if the HTML pages are too big (or too many) to fit in the Arduino memory is to read them directlly from files on the SD card.
 Webbyduino can do this automatically, and also replace parts of the file with variables of the program.
 The next example does exactly the same example as the one above, but ir reads the HTML from a file, replacing the user name with the value read from the cookie:

     int myHomepage(Webbyduino &server)
     {
         // Reading the cookie is exactly the same as before
-        #define PARAMETER_VALUE_BUFFER 32
+        #define NAME_MAX_SIZE 32
-        char user_name[PARAMETER_VALUE_BUFFER] = "";
+        char user_name[NAME_MAX_SIZE] = "";
-        server.readCookieP(PSTR("user_name"), user_name, PARAMETER_VALUE_BUFFER);
+        server.readCookieP(PSTR("user_name"), user_name, NAME_MAX_SIZE);

         // This line works similar to a #define in C.
         // When sending the next file, all instances of %USER_NAME will be replaced